The Master of Liberal Arts, Bioengineering and Nanotechnology degree field consists of 12 courses (48 credits), two of

 The two courses don't need to be taken in a particular order or in the same semester, but each course must be completed with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.

-Eligibility: Before you enroll in any degree-applicable courses, you need to possess a four-year, regionally accredited US bachelor's degree or its foreign equivalent.
+Eligibility: Before you enroll in any degree-applicable courses, you must possess a four-year regionally accredited US bachelor's degree.
 You cannot already have or be in the process of earning a master's degree in Bioengineering, Nanotechnology, or a related field.
 Foreign bachelor’s degrees must be evaluated, and the Admissions Office makes final determinations about eligibility.
 Refer to Admission Requirements for International Students for more information.

 Applying to the Degree Program

 During the semester of your second degree course, you submit the official application to the program.
 Don't delay!
 It is critical to your successful admission and degree completion to prioritize the two degree courses for admission and apply before completing subsequent courses.
 We have fall, spring, and summer admission cycles.

 If you submit a complete and timely application—which includes required Harvard courses, grades, and cumulative GPA—you will be admitted, after which you’ll have 10 more courses to take to earn the degree.